Simply LaKita

 👉🏾 See the recipe card below for exact quantities and full instructions.

-How to Make this Easy Lasagna Recipe
+How to Make Small Batch Lasagna

 Step 1: Make the Meat Sauce